sathomas/jsDataV.is/src/text/ch1/04-scatter-charts.md

 );
 ```

 The trick is the `tickFormatter` property of the `xaxis` options.
-It's line 11 in the  above code.
+It's line 11 in the preceding code.
 That property specifies a function.
-When that option is present, flotr2 doesn't draw the labels automatically.
+When `tickFormatter` is present, flotr2 doesn't draw the labels automatically.
 Instead, at each point where it would draw a label, it calls our function.
 The parameter passed to the function is the numeric value for the label.
 Flotr2 expects the function to return a string that it will use as the label.
 In our case we're simply adding a percent sign after the value.

-With figure NEXTFIGURENUMBER we have a chart that clearly presents the data.
-The horizontal axis clearly labels the percentage values.
+In figure NEXTFIGURENUMBER, with the addition of the percentage values labeling the horizontal axis, we have a chart that presents the data clearly.

 <figure>
 <div id='scatter-chart4' style='width:600px;height:400px;'></div>